 The CT Medical Malpractice Report found that approximately 53% of the Connecticut medical malpractice claims from 2016 to 2020 were resolved in favor of the plaintiff.
 The average payout in these cases was $844,186.

-Over 99% of the cases involving a payout to the plaintiff were resolved via settlement.
-Settlements were reached before trial in 78% of cases.
+Over 99 percent of the cases involving a payout to the plaintiff resolved via settlement.
+The parties settled before trial in 78 percent of cases.

 It is important to note that winning a medical malpractice case at trial is extremely difficult.
-The journal Clinical Orthopaedics and Related Research found that doctors prevail in 80-90% of medical malpractice cases that go before a jury.
+The journal Clinical Orthopaedics and Related Research found that doctors prevail in 80 to 90 percent of medical malpractice cases that go before a jury.

-Juries are often willing to give doctors and other medical professionals the “benefit of the doubt” when it comes to patient care.
+Juries often give doctors and other medical professionals the benefit of the doubt when it comes to patient care.
 In addition, plaintiffs often lack the strong, compelling evidence needed to win at trial.

-For your medical malpractice lawsuit to succeed, it is crucial to have a knowledgeable medical malpractice lawyer on your side.
+For your medical malpractice lawsuit to succeed, have a knowledgeable medical malpractice lawyer on your side.
 Attorneys at The Flood Law Firm have extensive experience with complex cases and, perhaps more importantly, significant trial experience.

 Medical malpractice cases are not easy.
 Not every mistake by a doctor constitutes medical negligence.
 Building these cases requires a deep understanding of Connecticut medical malpractice laws.